The Table

 Dr. Fatou Diallo

 “Article 9(5) permits phasing with documented justification and measurable milestones.
-Over 36 months: EUR 768K per year.
-But I need to be clear about what the Directive requires for phasing to be valid: each year's milestone must be specific, verified by the Works Council, and documented.
-If any milestone is missed, we are in breach — and Claudia will know, because she has co-authorship rights.
-Phasing is not a way to buy time.
-It is a structured plan with external accountability built in.”
+36 months: EUR 768K per year.
+Each milestone must be specific, verified by the Works Council, documented.
+Miss one and we're in breach.
+Claudia will know, she has co-authorship.
+Phasing is structured accountability, not buying time.”

 Henrik Janssen